Skip to main content

 }

-Store the secret securely — it is how you verify webhook authenticity.
-See Webhook handling.
+Store the secret securely — it is how you verify webhook authenticity (see below).

 See Webhook management for listing, updating, and deleting webhooks.